 There are many different ways you can break out by section.
 You can sort by category, by location, by supplier, and so on.
 If we process sections separately there are some effects that you should be aware of.

 - These logical sections help you break down and make more sense of your counting process

 - It is easy to delegate work by assigning a section to someone

 - You can print a nice list of items in that section

 - It is a simple way to break out your count into manageable sections

 - There are several requirements that come to light when you examine how you want to do things

-- If you count a part, you must count it at all its locations, not just the one.
+- If you count an inventory part, you must count it at all its locations, not just the one.

 - The information on your parts must be correct to break them into sections.